NIPT Test Step by Step: Procedure, Results Timeline & Common Myths

 When your NIPT report arrives, it usually groups results into low chance, increased chance, or inconclusive.
 Your NIPT results reflect the likelihood of chromosomal conditions such as Down syndrome, Edwards syndrome, and Patau syndrome.

-1. Low chance: the screening suggests a very low likelihood of the baby being affected.
+1. Low chance: the screening suggests a very low likelihood of the baby being affected by the screened condition.

 2. Increased chance: the screen shows a higher possibility, so you’ll need diagnostic testing to confirm.

 If your result is inconclusive, a repeat sample may help.
-Read the report as screening, not diagnosis, and use it to make informed, autonomous decisions with your clinician.
+Read the report as screening, not diagnosis, and use it to make informed decisions with your clinician.

 How Long Do NIPT Results Take?

-As early as 10 weeks of gestation, NIPT can give you timely information that supports confident prenatal care planning.
+Understanding gestational diabetes management can also help expectant mothers plan prenatal care.
+As early as 10 weeks of gestation, NIPT can give you timely information that supports confident care planning.

 How Accurate Is NIPT?

-NIPT is highly accurate for screening the most common chromosomal conditions, especially Down syndrome (Trisomy 21), where it detects about 99% of cases.
-As a screening test, NIPT gives you a strong risk estimate, not a final diagnosis, and its accuracy is also high for trisomy 18 and 13.
+NIPT is highly accurate for screening the most common chromosomal conditions, especially Down syndrome (Trisomy 21).
+As a screening test, it gives you a risk estimate, not a final diagnosis.

-2. Your result depends on fetal DNA in your blood; obesity, multiple pregnancies, or low fetal fraction can reduce performance.
+2. Your result depends on fetal DNA in your blood, and low fetal fraction can reduce performance.

-3. If NIPT is positive, you should confirm it with diagnostic testing such as amniocentesis or CVS.
+3. If NIPT is positive, you should confirm it with diagnostic testing such as amniocentesis or chorionic villus sampling.

-Compared with traditional prenatal screening, NIPT offers a more accurate assessment of chromosomal abnormalities, giving you clearer information and more freedom to plan next steps.
+Compared with traditional prenatal screening, NIPT can offer a more accurate assessment of some chromosomal abnormalities.
+It gives you clearer information and more room to plan.

 Common NIPT Myths and Limits